WHATS A SCOPE OF PRACTICE?

 Principle 4: Responsibility to society and the equine facilitated wellness profession

 CODE OF PRACTICE FOR THE CARE AND HANDLING OF EQUINES IN CANADA

 This comprehensive new code was created over two years by the collaborative work from 18 horse industry representatives from across Canada.
-EFW-Can supports the guidelines created and encourages all members to familiarize themselves with the material.
+Pro-EFW supports the guidelines created and encourages all members to familiarize themselves with the material.
 The Equine Code will become a part of training beginning in 2014.

 Go the website http://www.nfacc.ca/codes-of-practice/equine to download your complete copy.

 IF YOU HAVE A COMPLAINT ABOUT THE ASSOCIATION OR AN PRO-EFW TRAINER, MENTOR OR PROFESSIONAL, PLEASE PRINT OFF OUR PDF COMPLAINT FORM BELOW, EXPLAIN YOUR CONCERNS & MAIL OR EMAIL IT TO PRO-EFW HEAD OFFICE.